Wool Heart Valentine

 5. Referring to the Applique Placement Diagram, arrange the gold, periwinkle, dark periwinkle, burgundy, and rose D and E flowers atop the teal appliqued heart; glue in place.

 6. Using two plies of gold, periwinkle, or rose perle cotton, make three French knots in the center of each flower.
-To make a French knot, pull the thread through at the point where the knot is desired (A on the Diagram 4).
+To make a French knot, pull the thread through at the point where the knot is desired.
 Wrap the thread around your needle once without twisting it.
 Insert the tip of your needle into the fabric at B, 1/16" away from A. Gently push the wrap down the needle to meet the fabric.
 Pull your needle and trailing thread through the fabric slowly and smoothly.

 Complete the Heart Ornament